-The BOOST class of 2018 consists of outstanding graduate students from accross the University, who have been selected in a highly competitive application process.
+The BOOST graduating class of 2019 consists of outstanding graduate students from accross the University, who have been selected in a competitive application process.
 Here are their profiles:

 HAIDER WASEEM ANWAR is a political science researcher currently pursuing MA in International Relations at Central European University.
 His interests revolve around development and security; pertinent to producing analytical research on migration issues.
 To fulfill his impact goals, he intends to pursue PhD studies.
 His aim with BOOST is to understand migration policy and design a PhD proposal.
 His vision is derived from his previous education and personal interest in political science, security, and globalization.
 His impact goal is to work on global challenges of human mobility, assimilation, security and migration that arise due to asymmetric trends of globalization, inequality, conflict and structural scarcity of resources.
 He believes understanding and creating decisive research on development (aid and policy) and securitization (both dissemination and understanding) can direct better policy making.
 He is passionate about working towards sustainable and inclusive policy solutions.